 How to shape pompoms

-We all love a fluffy pompom, but did you know that pompoms don’t have to be spherical?
+We all love making a pom pom, but did you know that pompoms don’t have to be spherical?
 With just a bit of know-how and a dollop of practice, you can create pompoms in all sorts of shapes – from simple ovals, cubes and hearts, all the way up to surprisingly realistic-looking fruit, flowers and animals.
 Think of it as sculpting with yarn and scissors.
 In this guide, we’ll show you how to take a spherical pompom and transform it into a different shape with some precision trimming.